gerwitz/hgc-v12/README.md

 Source files are in `/src` and site is built to `/_site`.

-To set up, from the root directory: `gulp build`
+To set up, from the root directory: `npm run build`
-To test: `gulp serve`
+To test: `npm run start`

 ## Standards